 Also please include a conclusion with the title ‘Conclusion’.
 In the conclusion, ask the audience to interact with the blog.
 You could ask them a question or invite them to share their experiences.

 Please provide a 2-4 sentence author bio and headshot.
+Max 80 words.

-Please send your finished blog post to [email protected] either as a Word document in a Google Doc.
-Provide any YouTube links of videos you would like embedded.
+Please send your finished blog post to email@example.com either as a Word document in a Google Doc.

 Add some kind of call to action: eg. you could finish with a heading: “What do you think?” and then a short paragraph with: